-This FSMS guide is applicable for food businesses involved in storage of the food grains.
+This FSMS guide is applicable for food businesses involved in the storage of the food grains.
 The major activities in the warehouse comprise of the following:

 - Procurement of grains

 - Transportation of the grains

 - Grain Storage and Handling

 - Packaging and Labelling

 The warehouse must be located away from locations where there is

 - environmental pollution